Defining Your Project: A DHLab Toolkit

-- Lean Canvas – This exercise focuses on establishing the project vision beginning with the high level concepts, the research question, as well as the audience and goals.
+- Lean Canvas – This exercise focuses on establishing the project vision by identifying the overarching research question(s), audiences, and methods.

-- Ideation – These are designed to translate your user scenarios into a series of sketches that will lay the foundation for the MVP and can be very useful for collaborating with designers and developers.
-Ideation sets the stage for more user-centered design collaboration that delivers wireframe mockups illustrating the "minimum viable product" (MVP), or the minimal set of functionality that completes the project's fundamental requirements.
+- Ideation – These worksheets are designed to translate your user scenarios into a series of sketches that will lay the foundation for the "minimum viable product" (MVP), the minimal set of functionality that completes the project's fundamental requirements.
+These sketches can be very useful when collaborating with designers and developers.
+Ideation sets the stage for more user-centered design collaboration that might include wireframe mockups of the MVP.

 Identifying Your Project Timeline

 If you’re working toward a conference presentation, are on a grant cycle, or otherwise have a date by which you need to wrap up all project work, try working backwards with your timeline to determine whether your full project vision can be achieved in your available time.
-List all of your project goals along with conservative estimations of the time required for each — build in some time for project iteration and back-up plans, and other time commitments you have that might affect your availability for this project.
-If you need help estimating timelines or identifying your project’s core milestones, stop by the Digital Humanities Lab so we can discuss your project together!
+List all of your project goals along with conservative estimations of the time required for each — build in some time for project iteration, back-up plans, and other time commitments you have that might affect your availability for this project.
+If you need help estimating timelines or identifying your project’s core milestones, stop by the DHLab so we can discuss your project together!